Two women sitting on a bed with three dogs, smiling and petting the dogs in a cozy bedroom with natural light.

 it can be exhausting..

-How Adhd shows up in Women
+How ADHD shows up in Women

 If I were to ask you what you pictures when I mentioned ADHD, it’d be the young boy bouncing off the walls, right?
 What you might not know is ADHD in women often looks way different, and that’s probably why it’s been flying under the radar for so long.
 Below is some info on how ADHD tends to show up in women and how it might differ from men’s experiences.